clackity-io/clackity-io.github.io/_posts/2015-11-13-multitasking.markdown

 ---
 layout: post
 title: Multitasking is hard.
-date: 2015-11-08 21:02:00
+date: 2015-11-13 12:00:00
 excerpt: Did you know that it's impossible to do two things at once?
+It's true.
 ---

 Obviously, truly multitasking is more than difficult.
 That doesn't seem to stop